pulumi/terraform-provider-digitalocean/docs/resources/project_resources.md

 # digitalocean\_project\_resources

 Assign resources to a DigitalOcean Project.
-This is useful if you need to assign resources managed in Terraform to a DigitalOcean Project managed outside of Terraform.
+This is useful if you need to assign resources managed via this provider to a DigitalOcean Project managed outside of the provider.

 The following resource types can be associated with a project: